Rizwan-Hasan/rizwan-hasan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-    - Software Development
+    - Software Engineering
-    - Back-end Development
+    - Back-end Engineering
     - Machine Learning
     - Large Language Model
-    - Retrieval Augmented Generation

 # Education to show in About widget
 education: